pstanoev/simple-svelte-autocomplete/README.md

 ### Behaviour

 - `items` - array of items the user can select from (optional, use `searchFunction` for async loading of items)
-- `searchFunction` - optional function to load items asynchroniously from HTTP call for example
+- `searchFunction` - optional function to load items asynchroniously from HTTP call for example, the searchFunction can also return all items and addtional local search will still be performed
+- `delay` - delay in miliseconds to wait after user input to do the local searching or call `searchFunction` if provided, defaults to 0
+- `localFiltering` - boolean specifying if `searchFunction` is used, to still peform local filtering of the items to only ones that match the  user input, defaults to true
 - `selectedItem` - the current item that is selected (object if the array of items contains objects)
 - `labelFieldName` - the name of the field to be used for showing the items as text in the droprown
 - `keywordsFieldName` - the name of the filed to search by